buddhaman/AnymaEngine/Readme.md

  - Do rendering on background thread such that the main thread doesnt block and feels smooth.

 #### TODO
+- Draw active chunks.
+- Optimize agent indices by using views on one huge array.
 - Setup screen to make new simulation.
 - Simple behavior.
 - Keep selection when moving camera around.